linkthrow/laravel-hmac-packet-auth/README.md

-# API Authenticated Based On Packet Sent
+# API Authentication Based On Packet Data Sent (HMAC SHA512)

 The main motivation for creating this package is to have a lot more flexibility and security for API based communication.
 I have used JWT in the past and found it to be scarily easy to hack!